cianedanan/reading-notes/class-12.md

 ## JavaScript

-1. What does the canvas allow a developer to acheive?
+1. What does the canvas allow a developer to achieve?

 	Lets you draw 2D graphics using JS.